No-Skids-Alliance/NSA/docs/source/content/glossary.rst

 .. index:: !Capture the Flag

+enumeration
+  The process of collecting useful information about a target, such as open ports, software version numbers, etc.

 exploit
   1. A piece of software that takes advantage of a vulnerability to compromise a computer system or network.
   2. The act of using such software against a target.